muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 can impose any length of SRH.
 If a PCC sets the X flag to zero, then it sets the SRv6 MSD-Type, MSD-Value fields that it can impose on a packet.
-If a PCE receives an SRv6-PCE-CAPABILITY sub-TLV with the X flag as set, and SRv6 MSD-Type or MSD-Value fields are set to zero then it is considered as an error and the PCE MUST respond with a PCErr message (Error-Type = 1 "PCEP session establishment failure" and Error-Value = 1 "reception of an invalid Open message or a non Open message.").
+If a PCE receives an SRv6-PCE-CAPABILITY sub-TLV with the X flag as set, and SRv6 MSD-Type or MSD-Value fields are set then it is considered as an error and the PCE MUST respond with a PCErr message (Error-Type = 1 "PCEP session establishment failure" and Error-Value = 1 "reception of an invalid Open message or a non Open message.").
 In